Advertising at Alcohol Outlets

 Bylaws setting out requirements for signs can be found in Whangarei, Waimakariri, Thames Coromandel, Ashburton, and other areas.
 Check with your local council for relevant bylaws or district plan requirements regarding signs.
 Not all local councils will have requirements that are useful for reducing advertising at alcohol outlets.

 Knowing what the rules are regarding signage and advertising in your local area will enable you to take effective and appropriate actions.

 Placing conditions relating to external signage and advertising of alcohol on a licensed premises

-During the renewal of the licensed premise, you may consider to request that the District Licensing Committee place conditions on a licensed premises such as removing all external signage and advertising of alcohol.
+Leading up to and during the renewal of the licensed premise, you may consider requesting that the District Licensing Committee place conditions such as removing external signage and advertising of alcohol.

 Sometimes it can be difficult to have conditions imposed on the licence – but this doesn’t mean that you can’t discuss these with the applicant and encourage them to sign an undertaking.
 An undertaking is a formal written statement (can even be in an email) that the applicant promises to adhere to certain requirements.

 If you are not comfortable engaging with the licensee, you could talk with the council inspectors or the medical officer of health regarding your concerns about signage and alcohol advertising.